jexuswebserver/jexus-contrib/comparison.en.md

+This repository is obsolete and no more updated.
+Please visit https://jexus.codeplex.com/documentation for latest documentation.

 | Features | IIS 7+ | Jexus 5 | Differences |
 | -------- | ------ | ------- | ----------- |
 | ASP.NET Web Forms | Complete | Complete | Jexus is affected by Mono limitations. [*] |